jdleesmiller/jdleesmiller.github.io/_drafts/counting-states-enumeration-2048.markdown

 }
 ```

 While initially quite opaque, all this is doing is shuffling bits around.
-The role of first constant, `0xF000F000F000F000ULL`, becomes clearer if we omit the `0x` and `ULL`, which just tell the compiler that this is non-negative 64-bit integer in hexadecimal, and again add line breaks to make a 4x4 grid:
+The role of first bit mask, `0xF000F000F000F000ULL`, becomes clearer if we omit the `0x` and `ULL`, which just tell the compiler that this is non-negative 64-bit integer in hexadecimal, and again add line breaks to make a 4x4 grid:
 ```
 F000
 F000
 F000
 F000
 ```
 The binary representation of the hexadecimal digit `F` is `1111`, so the effect of this bit mask is to make `c1` contain only the values in the first column of the board and zero bits everywhere else.
-The bit shift `c1 >> 12` at the end of the function moves the first column 12 bits, which is to say three cells, to the right, which makes it the last column.
+The bit shift `c1 >> 12` at the end of the function moves the first column 12 bits, which is to say three 4-bit cells, to the right, which makes it the last column.
 Similarly, `c2` selects the second column, and `c2 >> 4` moves it one cell to the right, and so on with the third and fourth columns to reverse the order of the columns.

 Some functions take a bit more work to decipher.
 If you're in the mood for a puzzle, here's a function that counts the number of cells available (value zero) in a 4x4 state (you can find [my explanation in comments here](https://github.com/jdleesmiller/twenty48/blob/479f646e81c38f1967e4fc5942617f9650d2c735/ext/twenty48/state.hpp#L68-L83)):
 ```cpp